Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 Isfahan flourished from 1050 to 1722, particularly in the 16th and 17th centuries under the Safavid dynasty when it became the capital of Persia for the second time in its history under Shah Abbas the Great.
 Even today the city retains much of its past glory.

 It is famous for its Perso–Islamic architecture, grand boulevards, covered bridges, palaces, tiled mosques, and minarets.
-Isfahan also has many historical buildings, monuments, paintings and artefacts.
+Isfahan also has many historical buildings, monuments, paintings and artifacts.
 The fame of Isfahan led to the Persian pun and proverb “Isfahan is half (of) the world”.

 The legendary city which never fails to enchant its visitors, is the pearl of traditional Islamic archeology.
 This city is revived by the works of contemporary artists.
-Isfahan prides itself in having fascinating historical garden palaces.
+Isfahan prides itself on having fascinating historical garden palaces.
 Legend has it that the city was founded at the time of Tahmoures or Keykavous and because of its glories has been entitled “Half the World”.

 The Naghsh-e Jahan Square in Isfahan is one of the largest city squares in the world.
 UNESCO has designated it a World Heritage Site.